 displays only the defaults that match, either fully or partially, the attribute used in CONTROL QUERY DEFAULT statements.
 The match is not case-sensitive.
-For descriptions of these attributes, see CONTROL QUERY (CQD) DEFAULT Attributes.
+For descriptions of these attributes, see the Trafodion Control Query Default (CQD) Reference Guide.

 MATCH FULL specifies that attribute-name must be the same as the attribute name used in a control query default statement. match partial specifies that attribute-name must be included in the attribute name used in a control query default statement. the default is match partial.